TNOhealth/Playbook-Data-Sharing/playbook/fair-data-exchange/findable/findable.md

 </br>

-The first step in (re)using data is to find them.
+The first step in (re)using data is to find FAIR data resoures.
 [Metadata](https://en.wikipedia.org/wiki/Metadata_Encoding_and_Transmission_Standard)  and data should be easy to find for both humans and computers.
 [Machine-readable](https://en.wikipedia.org/wiki/Machine-readable_data) metadata are essential for automatic [discovery](https://en.wikipedia.org/wiki/Data_discovery) of datasets and services, so this is an essential component of the FAIRification process.

 </br>